Maybe you used half the can of chicken broth for that soup you cooked up the other day.

 How To Store Leftover Chicken Broth

-Like other tinned, goods, unopened cans of chicken broth have quite a long lifetime, and it can even stay alright to use even after its expiration date.
+Like other canned goods, unopened cans of chicken broth have quite a long lifetime, and it can even stay safe to use even after its expiration date.

-If it’s properly stored, chicken broth can generally stay at its best quality for about three to five years.
+If properly stored, chicken broth can generally stay at its best for about three to five years.

 But there’s bad news: once the cans have been opened, there’s no going back.